hasindu2008/cornetto/README.md

 ### Further evaluations for HG002

-If the sample is HG002, there is a lot of reference data that we can use to evaluate our assemblies.
+If the sample is HG002, there is high quality reference data that we can use to evaluate our assemblies.

 First download the Q100 HG002 assembly and extract the two haplotypes: